cookietho/fractol/README.md

 The goal of this project is to create a program that creates and optimizes a visualized mathematical object called a fractal.
 Fractal is an abstract mathematical object, like a curve or a surface, which has a similar pattern whatever the scale.

 ## Mandatory Part
-Your program cannot have memory leaks.
+Your program cannot have memory leaks.</br>
 You cannot use global variables.
 Your project must follow the Norm.
 Your Makefile must compile the project and must contain the usual rules.
 It must not recompile and re-link the program unless necessary.